scaffold-eth/scaffold-eth/README.md

 ### Challenge 1: Staking App

-> Build a `Staker.sol` contract that collects ETH from any address using a `stake()` and keeps track of `balances`.
+> Build a `Staker.sol` contract that collects ETH from numerous addresses using a `stake()` function and keeps track of `balances`.
 After some `deadline` if it has at least some `threshold` ETH, it sends it to a SecondContract and triggers some action.
 If not enough ETH is collected, allow users to withdraw.

 > Building the frontend to display the information and UI is just as important as writing the contract.
 The goal is to deploy the contract and the app to allow anyone to stake using your app.
 Use a `Stake(address,uint256)` event to <List/> all stakes.